kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 However, over time Cluster API maintainers recognized several limitations of the “one fits all”, strict approach.

-E.g., higher level abstractions in Cluster API are designed to remain operational during lifecycle operations, for instance a MachineDeployment is operational even if is rolling out.
+E.g., higher level abstractions in Cluster API are designed to remain operational during lifecycle operations, for instance a MachineDeployment is operational even if it is rolling out.

 But the use cases above were hard to combine with the strict requirement to have all the conditions true, and as a result today Cluster API resources barely have conditions surfacing that lifecycle operations are happening, or where